Zhe Lim

 I led discovery with prospective customers in the multifamily asset management space to understand their workflows, pain points and what would make them adopt a new tool.
 I validated demand and defined the minimum viable feature set needed for the first cohort of enterprise customers.

 Happy Asset: a new product line built within the HappyCo platform.
-I owned the full lifecycle from discovery and requirements definition through to go-to-market strategy and customer onboarding.
-I designed and executed the GTM and onboarding for the first six enterprise customers.
+I owned the full lifecycle from discovery and requirements definition through to launch strategy and customer onboarding.
+I designed and executed the onboarding for the first six enterprise customers.

 • Happy Asset added approximately 7% to total company revenue within its first year